sjufan84/esg_risk_parity/README.md

 * Voila -- install via Pypi --
  `pip install voila` in the command line
+ **For more information on Voila, visit their documentation site at https://voila.readthedocs.io/en/latest/index.html**

  * alpaca trade api -- install via Pypi --
  `pip install alpaca-trade-api` in the command line